minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

 2. Do for each layer:
    - Select the layer and open the console; simplify using the following command: $ -simplify 27.5%
 3. When all the layers are simplified export to TopoJSON > "geography-simplified.topo.json"
-4. Add the new data file to the project and update topology.ts.
+4. Add the new data file to the project and update `topology.ts`.

 ### Example of the topology.ts file